enkidevs/curriculum/javascript/javascript-core/intro-js/javascript-basics-part-1.md

 firstName = "Changed"; // Error!
 ```

-The final (and the oldest) way of declaring a variable in JavaScript is using `var`:
+The final (and the oldest) way of declaring a variable in JavaScript is by using `var`:

 ```javascript
 var firstName = "Enki";